 This pushing away is normal and natural, but we parents start to freak out about it!
 This freaking out often causes parents to do everything we can possibly think of to get our teenager to communicate with us.
 But many of the things we naturally do to get teens to talk actually push them away further!

-Here are 7 things you might be doing that are pushing your teenager away:
+7 things you might be doing to push your teenager away

 1. You’re asking too many questions